Kirschner wires, also commonly known as K-wires, are ground using a manual OD grinder.

 Low production output, as only one wire can be ground at a time.
 Changeover between wire diameters is time-consuming, delaying production.
 Grinding can leave burrs requiring secondary processes to deburr, lengthening production time.

 ECG provides burr-free and low-force cutting for applications with tight tolerances and heat sensitivity.
 The PGS-100 can be added to the SG-1645 or SG-2060 to grind points on the wires in large batches.
 For example, at .065" diameter, 55 K-wires can be pointed in one batch at a cycle time of approximately 2.2 seconds each.
 Changeover from one diameter to another takes only 5 minutes.
 Changing point geometry only requires a simple CNC program edit.

 For K-wires that require multiple profiles, Glebar recommends its CAM.2 Microgrinder.

-When added to the Tridex Model SG-1645 or SG-2060 electrochemical grinders, the PGS-100 is a fully programmable pointing and material handling system to manufacture a wide variety of medical device points on tubing or solid wire using electrochemical grinding technology (ECG).
+When added to our Tridex SG-1645 or SG-2060 electrochemical grinders, the PGS-100 is a fully programmable pointing and material handling system to manufacture a wide variety of medical device points on tubing or solid wire, such as medical needles or K-wires, using electrochemical grinding technology (ECG).